-If prices were costs, and the costs were fixed (based on supply of natural resources) then a seller will not incentivise a commodity by lowering the price—through a sale or additional advertising—because these fundamentally increase the costs and should therefore increase the price.
+If prices were costs, and the costs were fixed (based on the supply of natural resources) then a seller will not incentivize a commodity by lowering the price—through a sale or additional advertising—because these fundamentally increase the costs and should therefore increase the price.
 If people are not buying something, then increasing the price would not make them buy it anyway.
 Thus, a producer must either stop producing less desired commodities, or stop and start based on the demand, or steadily produce them at a lower rate and maintain an inventory (which in general increases prices).
 The economy driven by costs quickly drives down costs, eliminates inflation, and prevents unnecessary stockpiling (inventory) to make a profit at a later time.

-Economies can never stabilize as long as values are attributed to prices, and prices are determined by supply and demand, because expecting the stability amounts to a state in which our “wants” are fixed.
+Economies can never stabilize as long as values are attributed to prices, and prices are determined by supply and demand because expecting the stability amounts to a state in which our “wants” are fixed.
 Human “wants” have no upper limit, although these “wants” can be reduced to the bare minimum “needs”.
 An economic model that depends on wants, rather than needs, must keep oscillating due to feedback loops of changing wants: if I reduce my wants, then some producers must also reduce their wants, which triggers a domino effect.
 Similarly, increasing wants in me too create a domino effect.
 As the dominos fall to the left and the right, the economy must oscillate.
-Economy can quickly stabilize if the value is attributed to the cost, because that reduces consumption to the bare necessities, which in turn removes the domino effects.
+An economy can quickly stabilize if the value is attributed to the cost because that reduces consumption to the bare necessities, which in turn removes the domino effects.